 'I suppose there's always Moaning Myrtle,' he said gloomily, referring to the ghost who haunted the girls' toilets on the second floor.
 (GF22)

-It was Moaning Myrtle, who was usually to be heard sobbing in the S-bend of a toilet three floors below (on the fifth floor, GF25).
+It was Moaning Myrtle, who was usually to be heard sobbing in the S-bend of a toilet three floors below (from the fifth floor, GF25).